NRR-Core: Non-Resolution Reasoning as a Computational Framework for Contextual Identity and Ambiguity Preservation: NRR in Practice: Case Studies

 \subsection{Paradox Handling: Internal Representation Matters}

 \textbf{Problem:} ``This sentence is false.''
-Standard systems attempt binary truth evaluation, leading to contradiction or infinite loops.
-NRR maintains multiple contextual interpretations (truth\_context, falsity\_context, paradox\_context) in parallel as a stable internal structure, allowing reasoning to continue without forced resolution.
+A system that fixes one truth value too early may fail to expose the competing readings relevant to the paradox.
+An NRR implementation would be designed to maintain contextual records (truth\_context, falsity\_context, paradox\_context) until a declared operation commits or reformulates them.
 The paradox becomes \textbf{data} rather than \textbf{error}.